Work Hours and Conditions

-The average working week is 36-40 hours, but part-time employment is very common.
-Part-time employment is very common with 15 % of men and more than half of women in the labour force work part-time for 32 hours per week or less.
-Many Dutch organizations have schemes allowing you to work flexible hours, from home or from another location.
-In general, work-life balance is rated high to very high.
-In many companies, your lunch break is not part of your official working hours and is unpaid.
-If that is so, you are expected to be present between 8.5 and 9 hours during an 8 hour work day, depending on your breaks.
-The maximum number of hours you are allowed to work is 12 per day, or 60 per week in case of shift work; however, during a period of 16 weeks, you must not work more than 48 hours per week on average.
+The average working week is 36-40 hours, but part-time employment is widespread.
+About 15% of men and more than 50% of women on the work force work 32 hours per week or fewer.
+Many Dutch companies are organized in such a way that they allow flexible hours, either from home or from another location.
+In general, work life balance is rated high to very high.
+At many companies, your lunch break time is not an actual part of your official working hours and is unpaid.
+If so, you are expected to be present between 8.5 and 9 hours during an 8 hour work day, depending on your breaks.
+Some companies do allow for a small morning or afternoon coffee break on company time.
+The maximum number of hours you are allowed to work is 12 per day, or 60 per week in case of shift work; however, during a period of 16 weeks, you must not work more than an average of 48 hours per week.

 Legally, the minimum annual leave is four times the number of working days per week.
 If your full time job is 40 hours per week, you have at least 20 vacation days a year (4×5).
 Sometimes, agreements between a specific sector or employer and a labor union make it possible to receive more days.
 For example, Dutch civil servants have an average 33 per year and teachers as many as 60!
 Sick leave, leave of absence and retirement are mostly well taken care of.
 All employee rights and primary and secondary working conditions are specified in your employment contract and must correspond to certain minimum levels.

 Collective labor agreements (CAO)